nxext/nx-extensions/packages/docs/docs/svelte/builder/build.md

 ### --rollupConfig

+Default: `null`

 Type: `string`

 Path to a function which takes a rollup config and SvelteBuildOptions object and returns an updated rollup config

+### --sveltePreprocessConfig

+Default: `null`

+Path to a function which takes SvelteBuildOptions object and returns an new sveltePreprocessor options object.

 ### --assets